mtw/mtw.github.io/Pelican/content/pages/index.rst

           .. raw:: html

-            <span class="m-landing-intro">As a theoretical biochemist specializing in structural and <strong>computational RNA biology</strong>, my work spans algorithmic <strong>bioinformatics</strong> and computational genomics.
-I am most passionate about <a href="blog/2023/Virus-Bioinformatics-Paving-the-Way-for-One-Health/">virus bioinformatics</a>, recognizing its essential role within the <strong>One Health</strong> system, an integrative framework linking the health of humans, animals, and the environment.</span>
+            <span class="m-landing-intro">As a theoretical biochemist with a deep passion for <em>computational RNA biology</em>, I am  fascinated by the potential of <strong>synthetic biology</strong> to revolutionize our world.
+My work bridges the gap between theoretical understanding and the <em>design of novel biological systems</em>.
+This includes leveraging computational approaches to explore new frontiers, particularly within the exciting field of <strong>virus bioinformatics</strong>.</span>

       .. container:: m-col-l-4  m-col-m-4 m-push-m-0 m-col-s-7 m-push-s-3 m-col-t-10 m-push-t-1